+Luckily, a Lisbon holiday doesn't involve a strenuous travel regime.
 There are direct flights to Lisbon from London, Manchester, Liverpool, Edinburgh and Bristol airports, and these tend to be cheaper than indirect flights by quite some way.
 Lisbon's airport is practically in the middle of the city, meaning that onward transfers are speedy.
 You can travel onwards by a variety of methods.

 Where to stay in Lisbon